 Looking back upon the America of the ’60s, future historians may well search for the meaning of one such movement.
 It drew the public’s notice on the days and nights of Aug.
 15 through 17, 1969, on the 600-acre farm of Max Yasgur in Bethel, N.Y.
 What took place at Bethel, ostensibly, was the Woodstock Music and Art Fair, which was billed by its youthful Manhattan promoters as “An Aquarian Exposition” of music and peace.
 It was that and more?much more.
 The festival turned out to be history’s largest happening.
 As the moment when the special culture of U.S. youth of the ’60s openly displayed its strength, appeal and power, it may well rank as one of the significant political and sociological events of the age.”

 (Time Magazine – “THE MESSAGE OF HISTORY’S BIGGEST HAPPENING”)

-During the weekend of August 15th 2009, Paul Green Schools of Rock Music across the nation will hold special concerts to celebrate the 40th anniversary of the Woodstock Festival.
-In these events the youth of the 2000's will demonstrate that the rock and roll torch of the 1960s has been firmly passed to a new generation.
-Here in the Washington DC area our celebration event will take on the special significance of being performed on the National Mall, site of historic 60's events such as Martin Luther King's "I Have A Dream" speech.
+During the weekend of August 15th 2009, School of Rock locations across the nation will hold special concerts to celebrate the 40th anniversary of the Woodstock Festival.
+In these events the youth of the 2000′s will demonstrate that the rock and roll torch of the 1960s has been firmly passed to a new generation.
+Here in the Washington DC area our celebration event will take on the special significance of being performed on the National Mall, site of historic 60′s events such as Martin Luther King’s “I Have A Dream” speech.

 This performance will be made more special by the inclusion of music of the bands, such as Led Zeppelin, that were invited to play at Woodstock but did not perform.
 See Woodstock as the festival organizers had originally hoped to present it!